hideyukiinada/examples/tensorflow/graph2.md

 * jungle/add
 * jungle/Assign

-Obviously, this is coming from this line:
+Obviously, all of these are coming from this line:
 ```
         assign_lion = tf.assign(lion_ref, lion_ref + 27)
 ```

 Let's do one by one.
-Logical operation is:
+Logical operations that are happening on this line are:

 1) Create a constant node
 2) Read the value of the lion variable node